Quin Blanding: College career

 Blanding immediately became a starter as a true freshman in 2014.
 He became the first freshman to start the opening game for Virginia at safety since Tony Blount in 1976.
 He started all 12 games and recorded 123 tackles, which led all freshman and broke Ahmad Brooks Virginia freshman record.
 He also added three interceptions and one sack.
 After the season, he was named the ACC Defensive Rookie of the Year.

 Blanding also started all twelve games in 2015 and maintained his rank of number 2 in the ACC with 115 tackles.
 In 2016, he broke school records, ending the season with a total of 358 tackles, putting him at number 9 in career tackles in UVA history.
 As the 2017 season continued, Blanding led his team into a secured bowl game, ending the Georgia Tech game with an interception.

 Professional career

 Washington Redskins

 Blanding was signed by the Washington Redskins as an undrafted free agent on May 2, 2018.
-He was waived on September 1, 2018.
+He was waived Washington on September 1.

 Carolina Panthers

 On December 31, 2018, Blanding signed a reserve/future contract with the Carolina Panthers.
-He was waived during final roster cuts on August 31, 2019 and was signed to the practice squad the next day.
-He signed a reserve/future contract with the Panthers on December 30, 2019.
+He was waived by Carolina during final roster cuts on August 31, 2019, and was re–signed to the practice squad the following day.
+Blanding signed a reserve/future contract with the Panthers on December 30.

 On September 5, 2020, Blanding was waived by the Panthers.